EMurray16/dci-score-history/README.md

 DCI scores from 2000 onwards

 This repository contains compiled DCI scores, going back to 2000.
 Why 2000?
 It's the first season in which DCI had the 40-30-30 format of scoring with subcaptions that closely resemble those used today.
-That said, this repository may include more years in the future.
+That said, past years farther back than 2000 may be added to this repository over time.

 This data comes from 2 sources.
 Each has their own file format: